 You’ll also be ideally placed to explore a variety of roles such as Wireless Professional (5G/6G/Beyond), Smart Monitoring Graduate Engineer (IoT), Technology Analyst, Application Analyst, Technical Support Engineer/Consulting Engineer or Software Engineer.
 The majority of our graduates are in roles directly related to their studies and working in programming, telecommunications engineering, and network management.
 Equally, you may wish to pursue a career in academia or do further research.

 Our graduates have gone onto achieve many successes since leaving Middlesex and a number have even started working for such companies as:

-Dr Huan Nguyen is an Associate Professor in Communication and Networks with vast experience in state of the art Disaster Recovery Networks and Machine-type communications in 5G.
+Professor Huan Nguyen is an Associate Professor in Communication and Networks with vast experience in state-of-the-art Disaster Recovery Networks and Machine-type communications in 5G.